 SecurLOCK transactional monitoring will monitor card transactions using FICO’s Falcon® Artificial Intelligence platform combined with proprietary rules and logic created by FIS to maximize fraud mitigation.

-FICO utilizes a proprietary neural net technology called NNET08 which is a tool utilizing back propagation and unique regularization to produce a neural net score that is refined for rare event detection such as payment card fraud.
-This NNET08 has been shown repeatedly to outperform other neural net trainers on the market and even FICO's own Model Builder.
+FICO utilizes a proprietary neural net technology called NNET08 for credit card monitoring and NNET20 for debit card monitoring which is a tool utilizing back propagation and unique regularization to produce a neural net score that is refined for rare event detection such as payment card fraud.
+This NNET08 and NNET20 has been shown repeatedly to outperform other neural net trainers on the market and even FICO's own Model Builder.

 Beyond Neural Network models, FICO scientists have studied Logistic Regression, Support Vector Machines (SVM), Genetic Algorithms (GA), and many bagging and boosting learning algorithms in building Ensemble models.
 These alternative techniques have been found to be impractical in fraud detection due to excessive training time and computational cost.
 Many of those modeling techniques are computationally expensive to score transactions in real-time when compared to Neural Network models.

-Refer to the following documents for further information regarding the modeling approach used in FICO Falcon.